 Players who attempt to play pickleball in running shoes are taking a big risk.

-You are much more likely roll an ankle, trip and/or put undue stress on your joints by playing pickleball in running shoes rather than wearing court shoes which were specially designed for the movements used in racket sports.
+You are much more likely to roll an ankle, trip, and/or put undue stress on your joints by playing pickleball in running shoes rather than wearing court shoes that were specially designed for the movements used in racket sports.

-Hard court shoes should not be used indoors because they are not designed for slippery gym floors and lack the traction needed to play on hardwood.
-They also have extra durable soles often made of abrasion resistant synthetic rubber.
+Hardcourt shoes should not be used indoors because they are not designed for slippery gym floors and lack the traction needed to play on the hardwood.
+They also have extra durable soles often made of abrasion-resistant synthetic rubber.
 Volleyball shoes with natural gum rubber are specifically made to use on hardwoods.
 If you wear those soles on an outdoor court you will quickly ruin them.
-The hard, rough surface of asphalt, concrete or other hard court surface will cut the life of your indoor shoes in half.
+The hard, rough surface of asphalt, concrete or other hard court surfaces will cut the life of your indoor shoes in half.

 But a few months down the road when my primary pair is ready to be replaced I pull out the backup pair and am happy to find I have a pair that is noticeably newer than the pair that is being retired ….but it not totally new and stiff.

 By then I retire the old pair (for yard work, etc) and buy a new pair, oftentimes by then a newer model has come on the market I might make the switch and start breaking that shoe in…so I always have shoes at different stages of their life span normally different models of the same brand.
 Some shoe experts say that rotating like this can be better for the shoe and for your feet.

 If you are using your shoes daily, letting one pair rest gives the midsole foam time to return to its original shape.
 This also gives the shoe enough time to dry 100%, especially if you are playing daily.